rsham004/sketchsuspectfromcctv/README.md

 This code creates a system that can:

-Detect faces in CCTV video footage
+1. Detect faces in CCTV video footage<lr>
-Extract facial features using MediaPipe's face detection and mesh models Generate sketch-like renderings of detected faces Allow saving sketches of suspects for later use
+2. Extract facial features using MediaPipe's face detection and mesh models
+3. Generate sketch-like renderings of detected faces
+4. Allow saving sketches of suspects for later use

-How to Use It:
+**How to Use It:**

 Run the program with a webcam: python cctv_sketch_generator.py